near/NEPs/specs/ChainSpec/Transactions.md

 ##### Transaction #2

-The next group is for key `("B", "b")`, the pool iterator sorts transactions by nonces and returns the mutable references to the group.
+The next group is for key `("B", "b")`, the pool iterator sorts transactions by nonce and returns the mutable references to the group.
 Sorted nonces are:
 `[13, 14]`.
 Runtime adapter pulls `13`, then `14`.
 The transaction with nonce `13` is invalid because of odd nonce.

 Transaction with nonce `14` is added to the list of valid transactions.